-This course will be delivered synchronously (Section 001) and asynchronously (section J60) through Blackboard Collaborate Ultra.
+This course will be delivered in person (Section 001) and asynchronously (section J60) through Blackboard Collaborate Ultra.

 • Student-to-Instructor (S2I) Interaction: Students will listen/view lectures online and interact with the professor via Blackboard Collaborate Ultra or email.
-The professor will hold online office hours via Blackboard Collaborate Ultra, post announcements on the course websites, and provide individual feedback to students through the CSE dropbox website and email.
+The professor will hold online office hours in his office (INNOVA 2269), post announcements on the course websites, and provide individual feedback to students through the CSE dropbox website and email.

-• Students-to-Student (S2S) Interaction: Students will engage in discussions through email and the discussion forum on Blackboard.
+• Students-to-Student (S2S) Interaction: Students will engage in discussions through email and the discussion forum on Blackboard (which will be set up if there is interest).